You are obligated to report to us to ensure you are accountable for the funding you receive and the services you deliver.

 You have a range of reporting requirements to show you are meeting your performance indicators.

-Quarterly KPI reporting
+Quarterly KPI Reporting

 These quarterly reports are due to us by 8 October, 8 January, 8 April and 8 July.

-Download a sample performance improvement plan here.
+You can download a sample performance improvement plan for reference.

 The decision to develop a performance improvement plan is at the discretion of the contract manager.